HTTP Poller

 If a refresh token was identified from the access token request, you must use the $refreshToken global variable to define where the refresh token will be used in the configuration of the refresh token request.

 Finally, when returning to the configuration of the data request, you must use the $accessToken global variable to define where the access token will be used.
-This is often in an Authorization custom header with the Bearer $accessToken value. $accessToken can also be used in the POST body, URL parameters, and in the URL itself (for example, https://<<company.domain>>/$accessToken/<<method>>?<<url params>>).
+This is often in an Authorization custom header with the Bearer $accessToken value. $accessToken can also be used in the POST body and URL parameters, as well as in the URL (for example, https://<<company.domain>>/$accessToken/<<method>>?<<url params>>).

-While running, a feed with OAuth authentication configured manages the access token and handles any errors in retrieving data accordingly.
+During processing, a feed with OAuth authentication configured manages the access token and handles any errors in retrieving data accordingly.
 For example, if a refresh token request and expiration are defined, the feed uses the refresh token it initially retrieved with the access token request to retrieve a new token if the token has expired.

 Consider the following when authoring a feed with OAuth: